armleo/OpenLane/docs/source/installation.rst

 Proceed to :ref:`step2`

-Installation of requirements under macOS
+Installation of required packages under macOS
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 First install `Homebrew <https://brew.sh/>`_ then run script below to install the required packages: